laiquet/idtrackerai-enhanced/docs/source/user_guide/installation.rst

         and reboot if asked.

-        If the :ref:`nvidia-smi output` stays the same open Ubuntu's application *Software & Updates*  (if you don't find it on your applications, you can launch it typing the command ``software-properties-gtk``)
+        If the :ref:`nvidia-smi output` stays the same, open Ubuntu's application *Software & Updates*  (if you don't find it on your applications, you can launch it running the command ``software-properties-gtk``)

         .. image:: ../_static/software&updates_dark.png
             :class: only-dark